yb0297/DIVP-Lab-712666019/README.md

 - How to compare manual pixel-by-pixel implementation with reusable helper/tool-based implementation.
 - How to organize lab code, datasets, output images, and README files for GitHub submission.

-## PR compatibility

-All generated datasets and result images are stored as plain-text `.ppm` or `.svg` files so GitHub PR creation does not fail because of binary image files.